theritik01/RE_to_NFA/README.md

 # Regular Expression to Non-deterministic automata (NFA)
-This project with objective of “Search the word in the given document and Regular Expression to Non-deterministic automata(NFA) convertor” is made by me for the mini-project submission of Compiler Design course for 6th semester of my B.Tech. degree.
+This project with objective of “Search the word in the given text document and Regular Expression to Non-deterministic automata(NFA) convertor” is made by me for the mini-project submission of Compiler Design course for 6th semester of my B.Tech. degree.
 This project and the whole source code is developed by myself, except for using some open-source libraries such as ReactJS, NodeJS, expressJS etc.

 This project containing two modules: